jackmkos/PARC_PFOA_NG-PBK/README.md

 # Git-hub file structure:
 ## Input folder contains:
 - **INPUT_dummy.csv**: file which is an example of how the input file from biomonitoring data should look like.
-Needed for running the _Do_PFOA_PBK_4Population.R_ file.
+Needed for running the _DO_PFOA_PBK.R_ file.
+In the file, Idcode should be a numeric value (it's only used to link PBK results of that number to the relvant input information from this file)
 - **HalfLives.csv**: file which contains the observed half-lifes from human biomonitoring data, details regarding sex, number of subjects per study, reference and other study information are found in the file.
 Needed for compairing predicted with observed halflife in _RUN_and_OUTPUT.R_ and _PLOT_ObservedVSPredicted.R_ files.
 - **PhysioVariables.csv**: file which contains the calculated physiological constants, based on the lifestage equations from Ratier et al. 2024.
 File calculated in _CALC_Lifestage_Constants.R_ file.
 Needed for calculating the PBK model input parameters in _CALC_Parameters.R_ file.
 - **TissueComposition.csv**: file which contains the updated tissue composition (fractional volume of membrane lipids, albumine, structural proteins, water, fatty acids binding protein) per tissue.
 Needed for calculating the tissue-plasma partition coefficients in _CALC_Parameters.R_ file.

 ## Script folder contains:
-- **DO_PFOA_PBK_4Population.R**: the only file that the user needs to use.
-The file should be used together with human biomonitoring data.
-It has a loop to run the PBK model and save the PBK predictions per person(subject).
+- **DO_PFOA_PBK.R**: **the only file that a user needs**
+    - For multi-person modeling: the user should input the relevant input data (for example from HBM data) in the same format as the *INPUT-dummy.csv file*.
-- **DO_PFOA_PBK.R**: same file as above, but the user should manually add the relevant input data.
-The file only runs for one subject.
+    - For 1-person modeling: the user should manually add the relevant input data.
 - **RUN_and_OUTPUT.R**: file which contains the code for calculating the input parameters, running the PBK model and analysing the results depending on exposure type
 - **PBK_model.R**: file which contains the actual PFOA PBK model code for all three types of exposure
 - **CALC_Parameters.R**: file which contains the code for calculating the input parameters for the PBK model